joey04/xulBlock-Advanced/README.md

 * [How to Install it](#how-to-install-it)

 ## Why this fork
 I mentioned earlier that one purpose of xBA is to enhance the Advanced user experience.
-Another purpose is to maintain the greatness that uBO already has attained as a XUL add-on.
-I personally would like to keep using xBA for as long as there are browsers that support it.
-After all, I use it along with a dozen other XUL add-ons that combine to give me a richly customized web experience.
+Another purpose is to maintain the greatness that uBO already attained as a XUL add-on.
+I personally want to keep using xBA for as long as there are browsers that support it.
+After all, I use it along with a dozen other XUL add-ons to richly customize my web experience.
 I have no interest in downgrading to WebExtensions or similar for my primary browser.

-It's hard to overstate my appreciation for uBO.
-I'll never forget the first time I used it and was  blown away by its power and efficiency; and that was regular mode.
-The eventual transition to Advanced mode took it to a whole new level.

-Much of this additional power stems from uBO being a very hands-on tool in Advanced mode.
-For me, this has meant lots of time spent with the panel and logger on my primary browser, Pale Moon.
-This, in turn, revealed a number of ways to improve uBO for it.
-I ended up making these changes for my own use, as most of my suggestions were either declined or ignored by [gorhill](https://github.com/gorhill).
-(I don't take it personally; it's how he has managed the busy uBO issue tracker according to [his own priorities](https://github.com/gorhill/uBlock/issues/2649#issuecomment-304310972).)

-I first modified uBO in 2016, but I didn't think to make a publicly-available fork until January 2018.
+I first modified uBO in 2016 to enhance my own Advanced experience, but I didn't think to make a publicly-available fork until January 2018.
 By then, I'd already accumulated a number of changes and Mozilla had recently removed its support of XUL add-ons in Firefox 57.
 Starting around mid-2017, gorhill's focus shifted to the new WebExt version of uBO for Firefox, which is understandable for a number of reasons, including WebExt having much in common with the Chrome version.
 As a result, XUL uBO was effectively mothballed, as shown [here](https://github.com/gorhill/uBlock/wiki/Firefox-WebExtensions/1f950bc8d0bfcd55b281549b89e102575924c0ba#future-of-ubolegacy), [here](https://github.com/gorhill/uBlock/issues/3306), and [here](https://github.com/gorhill/uBlock/issues/3464).

-This is why uBO 1.14.16, released in October 2017, was an easy choice as the fork point for xBA.
-It's the last version before major refactoring started to land, and I'd already been using my modified version of it for several months without any problems.
-Nor does it lack functionality; given its mature suite of capabilities, I didn't encounter any scenarios it couldn't handle with the appropriate rule choices.
+This is why [uBO 1.14.16](https://github.com/gorhill/uBlock/releases/tag/1.14.16), released in October 2017, was an easy choice as the fork point for xBA:
+* It's the last version before major refactoring started to land (and cause XUL regressions)
+* I'd already been using my modified version of it for several months without any problems.
+* uBO had already matured to the point of reaching a very high level of robustness with an impressive suite of capabilities.
+With I personally didn't encounter any scenarios it couldn't handle with the appropriate rule choices.

 ## What's different from uBO
 There are important changes in xBA, but the _vast majority_ of behavior remains unchanged, especially from the fork point of [uBO 1.14.16](https://github.com/gorhill/uBlock/releases/tag/1.14.16).